cloudmesh/pi/content/en/tutorial/raspberry-burn/index.md

 We recommend not to use the password flags for the `wifipassword` and sudo password as they will be stored in the command history and logs.
 When not supplied as command line arguments, they will be asked for interactively.
 The wifi setup will only be enabled on the manager (red).
+To burn the latest 32 bit OS use the following command.
+Otherwise, look at our subsequent note for instructions to burn the latest 64 bit OS.

 ```bash
 (ENV3) you@yourlaptop $ cms burn raspberry "red,red0[1-4]" --device=/dev/sdb -f
 ```

-> Note the `-f` flag instructs `cms burn` to build a default cloudmesh
+> Note: the `-f` flag instructs `cms burn` to build a default cloudmesh
 > inventory for the names provided.
 To see the contents of this file you
 > can use the command
 >
 > ```bash
  > cms inventory list --inventory=inventory-red.yaml
+> ```

+> Note: if you want to burn the **64 bit OS** use the following series of commands
+> instead.This creates a default cluster configuration, and then changes the OS tag
+> latest-lite-64.
+>
+> ```bash
+ > cms inventory add cluster "red,red0[1-4]"
+ > cms inventory set "red,red0[1-4]" tag to latest-lite-64 --inventory="inventory-red.yaml"
+ > cms burn raspberry "red,red0[1-4]" --device=/dev/sdb --inventory="inventory-red.yaml"
 > ```

 After each card is burned, `cms burn raspberry` will prompt you to swap the SD card to burn the next host.